The Pros and Cons of Working Flexibly

 If you have the mindset that you're at work and you're wearing the things as if you're at work, you will perform as if you're at work.
 When you take your clothes off and change into your casual wear when work is finished, you'll feel like work is finished and you'll be able to create that segregation.
 This will let you not spend too much time working and let it suck your life away.

 Setting Up Your Workspace

 It is also important to make sure that you have a nice room and environment set up to be your work sanctuary.
 If you do that, you'll be able to know that when you're in there, you're in work mode and when you leave, you no longer in work mode.
 That will give you a bit more separation when you are working flexibly.
 In short, make sure you're drawing a line between work and home.
 When you're working at home, have a room and an environment devoted to it.
 Make sure that you understand that when you see someone after work that you don't go and slobber all over them and make them feel like you're suffocating them.

 Remember that they have been at a workplace and you've been in an environment where you aren't talking as much.
-I find myself, starting to go stir crazy working from home I'll do silly things like starting up a podcast channel, but normally what I do is I just go for a run.
-I just bolt out the door and go for a run for 5 or 10 minutes, or to sit outside on a hammock and just look outside amongst the yard and go, "okay, cool.
+If I find myself starting to go stir crazy working from home, what I would normally do is just go for a run.
+I just bolt out the door and go for a run for five or 10 minutes, or to sit outside on a hammock and just look outside amongst the yard and go, "okay, cool.
 I've had a little bit of break, time to come back into reality."

 So, they're my hints and tips on how to deal with working flexible hours.
 Try and still get into the office occasionally and have that human time, even if it's just through a Skype conversation.
-It's sensible just to reconnect so you don't go stir crazy because no traditional work environment and no people make Joshua go something.
-Go crazy?
-Don't mind if I do!
+It's sensible just to reconnect so you don't go stir crazy.
+Good luck!